 For alternative installation methods, or instructions on installing these files see: Getting LinuxCNC

 LinuxCNC 2.8 Downloads

-The Debian 10 Buster ISO uses a PREEMPT-RT patch which is close to mainstream Linux but does not, in some cases, give quite such good realtime performance as the previous RTAI kernel.
+The Debian 10 Buster ISO will install a full Debian system with the required realtime kernel and the linuxcnc-uspace application.
+It uses a PREEMPT-RT patched kernel which is close to mainstream Linux but does not, in some cases, give quite such good realtime performance as the previous RTAI kernel.
 It is very often more than good enough.
 It should probably be the first version tried even if using a parallel port.
 This is compatible with all Mesa and Pico interface boards.

-Raspberry Pi 4 Uspace compatable with Mesa Ethernet and SPI interface boards.
+Raspberry Pi 4 Uspace compatible with Mesa Ethernet and SPI interface boards.

 More information on downloading and installing is in the LinuxCNC Documents

 LinuxCNC debian packages aka .deb files can be installed on a system with dpkg from the command line or with GDebi as a graphical install method.
-You will need to have a Preempt RT kernel to run Uspace.
+You will need to have a compatible realtime kernel to control machinery.